adamakhtar/wing_commander/README.md

 - **Backtrace grouping**: Groups failures by error location similarity
 - **Git integration**: Highlights recently changed files with intensity levels
 - **Interactive TUI**: Built with Bubbletea for smooth navigation

+## Failure Cause Classification

+Wing Commander assigns each failed test one of three broad causes:

+- Test definition error: Failure originates in test code, framework, setup, or teardown.
+- Production code error: Exception raised by the application under test (stack points to app code).
+- Assertion failure: Test body completed; an expectation/matcher reported a mismatch.

+Heuristics are intentionally simple: assertion-like messages imply assertion failure; frames that clearly reference test paths/framework internals imply test definition error; otherwise the failure is attributed to production code.
+Hangs that produce no report are out of scope.
+Currently, path indicators include RSpec and Minitest conventions and can be extended as more frameworks are supported.